DataStrategist/linuxRstuff/README.md

 Find files _containing_ specific file contents: `grep -rnw '/path/to/somewhere/' -e 'pattern'`

+Follow [this](https://www.r-bloggers.com/2018/02/installing-rjava-on-ubuntu/) to install rJava.
+Don't do any other method!!!

 ### Run stuff on the server

 You can either run stuff on a schedule, or design a job that will make it run continuously.
 To set up jobs on a schedule, use the `[crontab](https://crontab.guru/)`.